ownlytics/mcptix/README.md

 ## Troubleshooting

+### McpTix won't start

 ### Epic Tracker won't start

-If Epic Tracker won't start, check:
+If McpTix won't start, check:

 1. Is another application using port 3000?
 Change the port in the config file.
 2. Do you have permission to write to the data directory?
 Check file permissions.
 3. Is Node.js installed and up to date?
 Epic Tracker requires Node.js 14 or higher.

 ### Can't connect AI assistant

-If your AI assistant can't connect to Epic Tracker:
+If your AI assistant can't connect to McpTix:

 1. Check that your MCP configuration file is correctly copied to your AI assistant's configuration directory
 2. Verify that the paths in the MCP configuration file are correct